 What Does Google Know About You?

 As mentioned above, the problem with traditional search engines like Google is that they spy on your online activities.
-The more they can learn about you, the better they can target their advertising efforts.
+The more they learn about you, the better they can target their advertising efforts.

 To do this, Google stores a variety of information such as your IP address, cookie ID, data and time, and search terms every time you type in a query.
 These details are usually transferred to your requested web page and third-party advertisers.